-The FGD system, rail yard and associated infrastructure will be situated within the authorised development footprint of the Medupi Power Station as a whole.
-It was therefore noted that the FGD retrofit activities, besides the proposed area where the rail yard and associated structures will be constructed, will occur predominantly within an impacted footprint.
-This development area has already been rezoned for industrial and economic purposes in light of the development of the Medupi Power Station on this specific site.
+The FGD system, railway yard and associated infrastructure will be situated within the authorised development footprint of the Medupi Power Station as a whole.
+It was therefore noted that the FGD retrofit construction activities within the MPS footprint (development area) (excluding the proposed area where the railway yard and associated structures), will occur predominantly within areas already impacted.
+This development area has already been rezoned for industrial and economic purposes in light of the development of the MPS on this specific site.

-AS a result of the development of the Medupi Power Station, existing pollution management measures such as clean and dirty water separation infrastructure, is already installed within the MPS footprint.
+As a result of the development of the MPS, existing pollution management measures, such as clean and dirty water separation infrastructure, is already installed within the MPS footprint.
 This already provides some assurance that possible impacts originating from the FGD system and associated infrastructure will be managed within the existing pollution management system.